Optimized Speculative Sampling for GPU Hardware Accelerators: Limitations

 \section{Limitations}

 In this work, we study the inference efficiency of speech and language models in the context of speculative decoding using GPU hardware accelerators.
 Our investigation includes two optimized speculative sampling algorithms, tested on these models to enhance inference speed.
-While GPUs are the most common general-purpose hardware accelerators, there exist purpose-built architectures such as Cerebras's Wafer Scale Engines, Google's TPUs, and GraphCore's IPUs, where the differences in system design may negate or significantly reduce our latency gains.
-A key component of our approach relies on minimizing read and write operations between HBM and SRAM.
-If this bottleneck is alleviated by the underlying hardware itself, \eg, through a much larger SRAM, our approach is unlikely to yield significant improvements.
+While GPUs are the most common general-purpose hardware accelerators, there exist purpose-built architectures such as Cerebras's Wafer Scale Engines, Google's TPUs, and GraphCore's IPUs, where the differences in system design may negate or significantly reduce the latency gains.
+Our experiments were conducted exclusively on A100 and RTX 2080 TI GPUs on a single compute node.
+Therefore, the generalizability of the results to other hardware configurations remains uncertain.
+The performance outcomes may be influenced by other hardware and network configurations, such as multi-GPU and multi-node setups, as well as the availability fast interconnects (\eg~Infiniband), and other network conditions.
 Additionally, our study evaluates the effectiveness of the optimized algorithm based on decoding time, and our claims may not translate to other metrics, such as energy usage or heat generation, although they play an important role in real-world production settings.